jadecobra/python_tdd_exercises/source/calculator/calculator_5.rst

 ----

-I add a test to see what happens when I send a :ref:`list<lists>` as input
+I add a test to see what happens when I send a :ref:`list<what is a list?>` as input

 .. code-block:: python
   :lineno-start: 88